radius-project/docs/docs/content/concepts/overview/_index.md

 <img alt="Diagram showing modeling an app with Project Radius" src="cloud-apps-radius.png" width="600px" />

-These new resources form the **Radius app model**, which allow you to:
+These new resources form the [**Radius app model**]({{< ref appmodel-concept >}}), which allow you to:

 - Visualize the entire application, including its dependencies and relationships
 - Investigate cross-app health and diagnostics, including dependencies and connections
 - Identify ownership and locate artifacts
 - Support handoffs between teams as the app matures

-The result is no longer just a flat list of resources - it's a fully fledged diagram of how the pieces relate to each other:
+The result is no longer just a flat list of resources - it's a fully codified abstraction of how the services and infrastructure relate to each other:

 <img alt="Diagram showing Radius application in the Azure portal" src="ui-mockup-basic.png" width="700px" /><br />

 ### Drastically reduce infra ops time

-[App environments]({{< ref environments-concept >}}) act as a landing zone for applications.
+[App environments]({{< ref environments-concept >}}) are landing zones for applications.
 They are the place where you can deploy, manage, and scale your apps.

 <img alt="Diagram showing Radius environments" src="environments.png" width="600px" />